 When you are beginning the process of filing a personal injury claim, your attorney will ask for your complete medical history, including all injuries, illnesses, disabilities, and other health issues, even if they seem completely unrelated to the personal injury claim.

 It is impossible to predict exactly what medical information will be helpful for your claim (or will damage your claim), so fully informing your personal injury lawyer is the only way to ensure that the facts will be put to work for you instead of against you.

 If you have made previous personal injury claims, whether they were successful or not, your personal injury attorney must be informed.
 Insurance companies and defense attorneys are able to access national databases with legal information about all personal injury claims you have previously made.
 This information can be the difference between a failed claim and a successful claim.
-So be truthful with your personal injury attorney, so you can get the best representation for your case.

 If you give your attorney all the facts about previous legal issues, they may be able to handle the information in a way that helps your case.
 They may even be able to keep the information out of court.
-So be honest and forthright with your personal injury attorney.

 Trust the Team at The Alberhasky Law Firm

 When you choose the experienced and trusted team at The Alberhasky Law Firm, you should know that you can be completely honest and open about all aspects of your case.
 Give your personal injury attorney all the facts, so that those facts can be used to win your case.
 Contact us today for trustworthy personal injury representation.